cs3216/cs3216.github.io/coursework/project/index.md

 People can be in two Final Project groups.
 This happens often when someone from an assignment group gets distracted and want to try something new, but cannot really bear to "leave their baby" and still want to be a part of that group.
 Fair enough.

-However, your Final Project grade will come from ONE project, that you will specify/declare right at the onset, i.e. by the end of the mid-term break.
+However, your Final Project grade will come from *ONE* project, that you will specify/declare right at the onset, i.e. by the end of the mid-term break.
 There rationale for this policy is that we don't want people to jump ship halfway and leave others high and dry.
 With this policy, everyone knows everyone's priorities.
 The "extra" members don't count towards the 4-member limit for a project team.

+If you decide to work with external parties, we do not have any official guide on what compensation you should negotiate for.
+We leave it to you to decide for yourselves what is fair.
+However, DO NOT work for companies that clearly neither value nor respect you.

 ## Final Project Proposal